daegalus/csrd/README.md

 When you pull the git repo, make sure you run `git submodule init` to pull the theme.

-From tehre, you just need to run `hugo` to build, it will output to the `/public` folder, it will be created if it is nor present.
+From there, you just need to run `hugo` to build, it will output to the `/public` folder, it will be created if it is nor present.

 You can also use `hugo server --minify` to run a live-updating development server.